amient/goconnect/README.md

   - MergeOrdered

 ## Features In Progress/TODO
+- refactor root to materialized
   - migrate all transforms which use Context.Put/Get to Materialization
 - file source using network split internally to spread the URLs
 - subflows
     - file-for-a-file use case